microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 - Create a "Hello World" Azure Function in Visual Studio Code that:
     - Uses an HTTP Trigger
-    - Takes a name as an input parameter.
-    - Returns the name back to you as an output.
+    - Returns "Hello YourName!" as an output (with your actual Name)
     - Use any programming language of your choice.
 - Build & Test your sample application locally (or in your GitHub Codespace) by invoking it from a web browser
 - Deploy the function into a new Azure Function App in Azure